 Yes, you can download all the data you ever entered into PartsBox at any time.
 We provide it in JSON format, which is machine-readable and easy to work with.

 PartsBox data cannot be exported as a "flat" CSV file, because the data isn't flat.
 For example, every part has a history of stock entries.
-A simplified export would lose that information.
+A spreadsheet export would lose that information.

 No. Implementing this requires quite a bit of effort to ensure the data is properly checked for consistency.
 In case of emergency the data import can be performed manually by us.

 Your data gets stored in a distributed database and gets backed up often, also to off-site locations.
 That said, you don't have to trust PartsBox — download your data anytime as a JSON file.
-Should the worst happen, we will be able to restore it from that file.
+Should the worst happen, it will be possible to restore it from that file.

 As for access, it is up to you to choose a strong password (we recommend using a password manager like 1Password to generate a strong password).
 All access is done through HTTPS, so your data is encrypted in transit.